International prepaid cards offered by some banks in Venezuela

 by Diary 2001

-Although other banking entities already offer this type of card, with regard to Banesco and Venezuela, these cards are becoming new for customers who have green accounts but do not have an international card to make purchases.
+Although other banking entities already offer this type of card, compared to Banesco and Venezuela, it is becoming a novelty for customers who have green accounts but do not have an international card to make purchases.

 Steps to order the Banesco International Prepaid Card